 Under the same section, the following must appear in a post nuptial agreement:

-- What steps should be taken to deal with all, or any marital property or financial resources owned by one or both spouse parties at the time of the agreement, or at a later date and during the marriage, in the event that the marriage fails.
+1. What steps should be taken to deal with all or any marital property or financial resources owned by one or both spouses at the time of the agreement, or at a later date and during the marriage, in the event that the marriage fails;

 - Other concerns that are incidental to the abovementioned matters

 - Division of Assets and Debts.
 This is the core element of most postnups.
-It outlines how jointly owned property (house, car, bank accounts, etc.) and separate assets (pre-marital inheritance, etc.) will be divided upon separation.
+It outlines how the agreement will divide jointly owned property (house, car, bank accounts, etc.) and separate assets (pre-marital inheritance, etc.) upon separation.
 Here, you can specify percentages, specific items, or a combination of both.

 - Spousal Maintenance.
 The agreement can address potential spousal support payments after separation.
 This considers factors like income disparity and the duration of the marriage.